mikeoverbay/nuTerra/README.md

 ### This is the home of nuTerra where all the work will be done to rewrite Terra using New OpenGL techniques.

+### We are working on this again...
+Anyone that wants to work on this, please contact me!

 ### Update log..
 2/10/2020
 App is now 100% 4.3+ CORE.
 All rendering is done using FBOs or VAOs.
 All transforms happen in code or shader code.</br>
 All this is Maxim's work.</br>